Legal

 Transferring your personal data out of the UK

 Some of our infrastructure providers have servers or operations outside the United Kingdom.
-In particular, Cloudflare — who provide our content delivery network and object storage — is a US-headquartered company.
+In particular, Cloudflare and Amazon Web Services are US-headquartered companies.
 Where data is processed in the United States or other countries outside the UK, we rely on appropriate transfer mechanisms to ensure an equivalent level of protection applies.

 Under UK GDPR, we can transfer personal data outside the UK only where: